LawnGnome/c-sdk/GUIDE.md

 The agent is capped at reporting 100 error traces per minute.
-Supposing that over 100 errors are noticed during a single minute, the total number of errors are reported in New Relic metrics; only 100 will be available at the Error Analytic's dashboard.
+Supposing that over 100 errors are noticed during a single minute, the total number of errors are reported in New Relic metrics; only 100 would be available at the Error Analytic's dashboard.
 That said, in the pool of errors collected by the agent, the `priority` of an error indicates which errors should be saved in the event that the cap has been exceeded.
 Higher values take priority over lower values.